NCG-Leiden/NCG-Leiden.github.io/connections2024/index.md

 - Concordant Hermitian differential structures.
 - Bram Mesland's condition for dagger-concordance.
 Uniqueness of the Levi-Civita connection.
 - Uniqueness of the Levi-Civita connection.
-- Braiding, "real" forms, dagger-bimodule connections.
+- Braidings, "real" forms, dagger-bimodule connections.
 - Example: the Podleś sphere.